spratap124/cs2-price-tracker/SKINPORT_SETUP.md

 ## Troubleshooting

-### "SKINPORT_API_KEY environment variable is required"
+### "SKINPORT_CLIENT_ID and SKINPORT_CLIENT_SECRET environment variables are required"
-- Make sure you've added `SKINPORT_API_KEY=your_key` to your `.env` file
+- Make sure you've added both `SKINPORT_CLIENT_ID` and `SKINPORT_CLIENT_SECRET` to your `.env` file
-- Restart your server after adding it
+- Restart your server after adding them

 ### "Authentication failed" or 401 errors
-- Your API key is invalid or expired
+- Your Client ID or Client Secret is invalid or expired
-- Generate a new key from Skinport settings
+- Generate new credentials from Skinport settings
 - Make sure there are no extra spaces in your `.env` file
+- Verify you're using Basic Authentication correctly (see [docs](https://docs.skinport.com/introduction/authentication))

 ### Still getting rate limited
 - Skinport has stricter limits than expected